Unclog Your Drains

 Similar to cooking grease, coffee grounds are also a bad idea when it comes to pipe drainage.
 Though coffee grounds won’t harm your garbage disposal, they accumulate easily inside the bottom of pipes and drains, causing major clogs over time.
 Throw them away, or better yet: use coffee grounds for gardening.
 Coffee grounds in fertilizer, compost, and mulch have all accelerated plant growth.

 Run cold water after using your garbage disposal

 Even food that is safe to run through the garbage disposal can accumulate in your pipes over time.
 Cold water prevents food particles from attaching to the inside of pipes, so an easy way of preventing build-up is to run cold water through the sink after each use.

 Though some wipes and feminine products advertise themselves as “flushable,” do not trust this false promise.
 The National Association of Clean Water Agencies has reported on the fortune that cities across the country are spending each year to replace pumping equipment ruined by “flushable” products.
 If city industrial equipment can’t withstand the destruction of “flushable” products, your home drainage system is at risk.
 Do not flush these products; dispose of them in the trash.

 Baking soda + hot water = clean pipes

 To keep your drains clean and smelling fresh, simply toss a handful of baking soda down the sink, followed quickly by hot water.
-The baking soda will act as an adsorbent for foul odors, leaving your drains clean, fresh and clog-free.
+The baking soda is an adsorbent for foul odors, leaving your drains clean, fresh, and clog-free.

-While these quick tips will certainly help prevent future clogs, if you already have a mess on your hands, Lowery Plumbing, Heating and Air Conditioning is here to help.
+While these quick tips will certainly help prevent future clogs, if you already have a mess on your hands, Lowery Plumbing, Heating, and Air Conditioning is here to help.
 We offer professional plumbing services on the South Plains and Eastern New Mexico.
-Give us a call at (806) 741-0519 or visit our website at https://www.trustlowery.com for more information.
+Call us at (806) 741-0519 for more information.